awalterschulze/goderive/Readme.md

 ## Example

-The `deriveEqualPtrToA` function will be spotted as a function that needs to generated, because it has a prefix `deriveEqual` and specifies the type `PtrToA` in the suffix.
+The `deriveEqualA` function will be spotted as a function that needs to be generated, because it has a prefix `deriveEqual`.

 ```go
 package main